Northern Sydney: Culture and sport

-Sport is represented in many areas in the region, RydeEastwood Rugby League Club is the local rugby league club in the area, with it covering the area of the famed Holy Cross College, Ryde.
-This league following can be attributed to the large Catholic population of the early developmental days of Rugby League in Australia, though the area now only retains two Junior rugby league clubs, both feeding to Holy Cross.
-There are also several Rugby League clubs surrounding the Hornsby area such as the Asquith Magpies (with a large Leagues Club in Waitara), the Pennant Hills Stags and the Hornsby Lions in the North Sydney District Junior Rugby League.
-Junior Rugby League teams in the Ryde district are in the Balmain District Junior Rugby League, feeding into the Wests Tigers junior development system.
+Sporting representation in Northern Sydney often differs by areas of the region.
+In rugby league, the North Sydney Bears represent the North Shore, as well as much of the Hornsby area, whilst the Manly Warringah Sea Eagles represent the Northern Beaches and Forest District.
+The Ryde area lacks a specific rugby league team, but local teams compete in the Balmain District Junior Rugby League, feeding into the Wests Tigers development system.

-Eastwood District Rugby Union Football Club represents the region in rugby union.
-It is considered one of the strongest clubs in the Shute Shield, consistently performing well.
-This club is considered a gateway club for rugby union in the Western Sydney area.
-Its consistent performance is due to the fact it has established a strong Juniors and Sub-District competition within the area, many children from the area are sent to the elite private schools of Sydney and hold rugby union as the preferred code.
-Local school St Joseph's College, Hunters Hill, is a traditional rugby school and The King's School, Parramatta to the west help reinforce this strength.
+In the main rugby union competition in Sydney the Shute Shield, Northern Sydney is very well represented,.
+On the North Shore, Gordon Rugby Club represents Chatswood and the Upper North Shore, whilst Northern Suburbs Rugby Club represents much of the Lower North Shore.
+Manly RUFC represents the Lower Northern Beaches, whilst the Warringah Rugby Club represents the Upper Northern Beaches.
+The Ryde area is represented by Eastwood Rugby Club.
+Many children from the area are sent to the elite private schools of Sydney and hold rugby union as the preferred code.
+Notable traditional 15 man code schools include Barker College, Knox Grammar School, St Joseph's College, Hunters Hill and Saint Ignatius' College, Riverview.

+In NSW Premier Cricket, teams in Northern Sydney include Gordon District Cricket Club, Manly Warringah District Cricket Club,Mosman Cricket Club, Northern District Cricket Club (Waitara), and UTS North Sydney Cricket Club.

 Transport

 Northern Sydney is very well serviced by public transport.
 Two railway lines operate through the region known as the North Shore railway line and the Northern railway line on the Sydney Trains network.

-The Sydney Metro Northwest which opened in 2019, crosses Northern Sydney from Chatswood to Epping.
+The Epping to Chatswood rail link which opened in 2009, crosses Northern Sydney from Chatswood to Epping.
+The link is now part of Sydney Metro Northwest.

-There is also an abundance of bus routes serving the region operated by Busways, Forest Coach Lines, Keolis Downer Northern Beaches and Transdev.
+There is also an abundance of bus routes serving the region operated by Busways, CDC NSW and Keolis Downer Northern Beaches.

 The southern part of this region is frequented by ferry services to the Sydney central business district and westbound towards Parramatta, as well as ferry services to the Sydney CBD from Manly.

 The main arterial roads in Northern Sydney are Military Road, the Pacific Highway, the Warringah Freeway, Pennant Hills Road, Ryde Road, Epping Road, Mona Vale Road, Victoria Road, Beecroft Road, Pittwater Road and Wakehurst Parkway.